 CN 568 Theological and Pastoral Perspectives on the Contemporary Family.
 This course in practical theology acknowledges the multiple patterns of family life now embedded in the culture of the Global North, and explores some key questions in relation to ministry and mission with diverse family styles.
+No longer offered.
 4 units.
 ML